proxykitten/tableau-scripts/get-workbooks-script/README.md

 ## GET ALL WORKBOOKS IN TABLEAU SERVER

-This script is to get all and list all workbooks inside the Tableau Server.
+This script retrieves all workbooks inside the Tableau Server.
 The script itself fetches these data:
 - Site Name
 - Workbook ID
 - Workbook Name